perdian/applewallet/README.md

 First all data that should be added to the pass must be configured via the properties in the chosen `Pass` implementation class:

     GenericPass pass = new GenericPass();
+    // see below for detailed examples

 After the data has been set the pass needs to be signed with your Apple certificate:

     KeyStorePassSigner passSigner = new KeyStorePassSigner();
+    // Configure the signer via the setXXX methods

 The bytes returned from the `Pass#toSignedPass` can then be used to download the actual pass to the customers device.

 ## Examples

-A few example of the different types of passes and the resulting look and feel:
+The examples for the different types of passes can be found at `src/examples/resources` within the package `de.perdian.tools.applewallet.examples`.

 ### Boarding pass